dastrobu/AccelerateArray/README.md

             .package(url: "https://github.com/dastrobu/AccelerateArray.git", from: "0.0.0"),
         ],

+### Cocoa Pods
+Make sure a valid deployment target is setup in the Podfile and add

+    pod 'AccelerateArray', '~> 0'

 ### Dependencies
 There are no dependencies on macOS apart from the Accelerate framework, which is installed by default.